-- This feature allows extension settings to be switched between PTs (including IP-PTs), and SLTs.
-Moving between tenants is also possible. - Incoming calls to your extension will also reach you at your new location. - An extension personal identification number (PIN) is required to use this feature. (→ 1.28.1 Extension Personal Identification Number (PIN)) - If a DSS Console is connected to a PT and the DSS Console is continuously used with the PT after Walking Extension has been activated, the new extension number of the PT must be assigned as the paired extension through system programming. - If PC programming is being performed for extensions whose extension settings are being transferred by the Walking Extension feature, the Walking Extension feature may not work properly (→ 2.3.1 PC Programming). - If this feature is performed using a KX-NT300 series IP-PT with a Bluetooth wireless headset connected, the Bluetooth device cannot be used with the new extension.
-To use the Bluetooth wireless headset, register it to the new extension.
+- This feature allows extension settings to be switched between PTs (including IP-PTs) and SLTs.
+Moving between tenants is also possible. - Incoming calls to your extension will also reach you at your new location. - An extension personal identification number (PIN) is required to use this feature. (\rightarrow 1.28.1 Extension Personal Identification Number (PIN)) - If a DSS Console is connected to a PT and the DSS Console is continuously used with the PT after Walking Extension has been activated, the new extension number of the PT must be assigned as the paired extension through system programming. - If PC programming is being performed for extensions whose extension settings are being transferred by the Walking Extension feature, the Walking Extension feature may not work properly (\rightarrow 2.3.1 PC Programming).

-2.8.9 [2-6-1] Numbering Plan-Main-Features-Walking Extension

-2.10.1 [4-1-1] Wired Extension-Extension Settings-Option 2-Extension PIN

-2.10.17 [4-3] DSS Console-Flexible Button-Pair Extension
+2.8.8 [2-6-1] Numbering Plan-Main-Features-Walking Extension 2.10.1 [4-1-1] Wired Extension-Extension Settings-Option 2-Extension PIN 2.10.17 [4-3] DSS Console-Flexible Button-Pair Extension